C Arrays

 printf("Displaying integers: ");

-// printing elements of an array
+// printing elements of the array

 for(int i = 0; i < 5; ++i) {